elqal3awii/WebSecurity-Academy-with-Rust/Access control vulnerabilities/User role can be modified in user profile/README.md

-# Hack Steps
+## Hack Steps

 1. Login as wiener
-2. Change the roleid of wiener
+2. Change the roleid to 2
-3. Fetch the admin panel
+3. Delete carlos from the admin panel
-4. Delete carlos

-# Run Script
+## Run Script

 1. Change the URL of the lab
 2. Start script